 The short answer is "all kinds of people!"
 Music minors tend to be students who were involved in music in high school, want to stay involved in college, but don't want to pursue music as a career.
 So if you have a keen interest in learning more about music technology or world music, music theory or the history of jazz, and want to take lessons or participate in one of our many ensembles, a music minor can be right for you!

-We encourage you to talk to a faculty member about department minors, or contact Prof. Toner or the department office for more information.
-We also offer advising sessions for minors each semester, usually in April and in November.
+We encourage you to talk to a faculty member about minors, or contact the Music Program office for more information.
+We also offer group advising sessions for minors each semester, usually in April and in November.